ssnnaruka/TensorFlow-NoughtsAndCrosses/docs/README.md

 ### Generating more data

-So maybe we do really need our model to see real human gameplay if we want a more formiddable opponent (human-like or better).
+So maybe we do really need our model to see real human gameplay if we want a more formidable opponent (human-like or better).
 But it would be time consuming to collect a significant amount of human gameplay, certainly if we want it to be of high quality.

 Here's another idea: what if we get DeepTrainedPlayer2x200 to play thousands of games itself and then re-train a new version of the model against that more advanced gameplay data?